tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 }
 ~~~~~~~

-The `PortfolioResource` class is the adapter that's accessed when a HTTP request is received.
-It's the external API mentioned above.
-The RESTful framework used to route the `GET` call to this class is a JSR-311 framework called [Utterlyidle](https://code.google.com/p/utterlyidle/) running in an embedded HTTP server.
-A common alternative is to use [Jersey](http://jersey.java.net/) and [Jetty](http://www.eclipse.org/jetty/).
+The `PortfolioResource` class is accessed when a HTTP request is received.
+It implements the external API mentioned above or in other words, it plays the role of the Portfolio port.
+The RESTful framework used to route the `GET` call here is a JAX-RS (JSR-311) framework called [Utterlyidle](https://code.google.com/p/utterlyidle/) running in an embedded HTTP server.
+A common alternative is to use [Jersey](http://jersey.java.net/).
 Either way, we're not interested in testing these frameworks or their configuration here.
 We're assuming that a HTTP `GET` is relayed to the `PortfolioResource` class and the `value` method is executed.
-Line 15 above calls the method directly in the test simulating this.
+Line 15 above calls the method directly in the test to simulate this.

 The `PortfolioResource` class shown below uses an instance of `Valuation` as a collaborator to perform the actual calculation and at line 12, sets the result in the HTTP response body.
 We use [JMock](http://www.jmock.org) in the test to implement a test double for `Valuation` and simply verify that it's used and it's result is bundled in the HTTP `response` body in Listing 3.1 at line 16.

-{title="Listing 3.2: The `PortfolioResource` class represents the HTTP adapter", lang="java", line-numbers="on"}
+{title="Listing 3.2: The PortfolioResource class represents the HTTP adapter", lang="java", line-numbers="on"}
 ~~~~~~~
 public class PortfolioResource {
     private final Valuation valuation;